 The upgrades will include rebuilding existing transmission lines and upgrades to substations.
 The bulk of the Kanawha Valley work will take place between Appalachian Power’s John Amos Plant and its Turner and Cabin Creek substations, with a key loop in the Cross Lanes area and another in the Kanawha City area.
 Additional work will be done to facilities that feed off the backbone transmission line that runs from Poca to Cabin Creek.

 The Public Service Commission of West Virginia (PSC) approved the project in January 2014.
-Construction is expected to start in November with an in-service date of spring 2017.
+Project is expected to be completed by the end of this year.